openmrs/openmrs-book-guide/troubleshooting.md

 ### Installing OpenMRS or running database updates fails with message “Could not acquire change log lock”

-To prevent conflicting updates, liquibase begins each update by creating a row in theliquibasechangeloglocktable.
+To prevent conflicting updates, liquibase begins each update by creating a row in the **liquibasechangeloglock** table.
 This row acts as a lock.
 If OpenMRS or Apache Tomcat crashes while an update is in progress, the update may fail to complete

 and this row will not be removed from the table.